 In this project, we will therefore extend our approach to new virus groups including double-stranded RNA such as bluetongue virus and DNA viruses such as herpes simplex virus and varicella zoster virus.
 This will form the core of the rotation project.

 We will next seek to incorporate structural features of both virus and host receptors, e.g. the secondary protein structure of host receptors, into our models to enrich their predictive capacity and increase our ability to infer both the range of host taxa that viruses could infect and the potential effects of their infection on the organism.
 Finally, this project will also offer the opportunity to validate model predictions in vitro.
-The successful candidate will work under the supervision of Simon Babayan and Daniel Streicker, and in close collaboration with the Institute of Biodiversity, Animal Health & Comparative Medicine, and with the MRC-University of Glasgow Centre for Virus Research.
+The successful candidate will work under the supervision of Simon Babayan and Daniel Streicker, and in close collaboration with the School of Biodiversity, One Health and Veterinary Medicine, and with the MRC-University of Glasgow Centre for Virus Research.

 High-throughput cryo-electron microscopy of influenza haemagglutinin molecules as a tool to inform vaccine design and to study antigenic drift.